 So what causes a binge?
 DIET + STRESS + PALATABLE FOOD.
 Now of course not everyone that goes on a diet ends up bingeing.
 There are environmental and genetic components as well.

-So what causes us to diet?
-Society and the media!
+We live in a culture that celebrates thin bodies, weight loss and dieting.
+We are exposed to diet messages throughout our daily lives in many ways of which we may not even be aware.
 A main take-home message was how brutal our society, and especially our media, can be with unnecessary attention placed on the idea of this pursuit of thinness and the seductiveness of a diet, that a diet can solve any problem.
 This is craziness and yet it makes sense because this is one component of what creates a binge.
+Recognizing and rejecting diet messages can be an important first step towards making peace with food and your body in order to stop bingeing.

 Dr. Cynthia Bulik